Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 If only one component $\mathcal B_i(\mathcal P)$ is activated, the deformation is stratum-specific in the sense of the definition, which gives case (3).
 In general, a deformation may have nontrivial components in several $\mathcal B_i(\mathcal P)$, and is then obtained by combining the corresponding stratum-specific deformations.
 Such a deformation is still a boundary deformation in the sense that it is trivial on the rigidity island and supported entirely on the boundary quotient, which gives case (2).

 These three possibilities exhaust all ways in which a deformation can factor through $\mathcal B(\mathcal P)$, so no further deformation types can occur. \end{proof}

 \begin{remark} Trivial deformations occur when no boundary forms, boundary deformations occur when variation is confined to the boundary quotient, and stratum-specific deformations arise when variation is supported in a single component $\mathcal B_i(\mathcal P)$.
-Deformation theory in APT is therefore extremely constrained: nothing inside the rigidity island can vary, and all allowable variation is finite, discrete, and dictated by the boundary strata.
-Boundary calculus identifies where variation is possible, while deformation theory describes how such variation may appear.
-The two notions are closely connected but conceptually distinct. \end{remark}

-\begin{remark} Since all deformation takes place through the boundary quotient \( \mathcal B(\mathcal P)\cong\bigsqcup_i \mathcal B_i(\mathcal P), \) the only possible obstruction to extending a deformation is the appearance of a nonzero component in some $\mathcal B_i(\mathcal P)$.
-No other obstruction mechanisms exist.
-This is the complete obstruction theory for algebraic phases. \end{remark}
+Deformation theory in APT is therefore highly constrained within the standing admissibility framework: the rigidity island remains fixed under admissible deformation, while allowable variation is organized by the boundary strata.
+Boundary calculus identifies where variation may occur, while deformation theory describes how such variation may appear.
+The two notions are closely connected but conceptually distinct.